dsccommunity/xPSDesiredStateConfiguration/README.md

     * Added a 'Count' value to the hashtable returned by Get-TargetResource so that the user can see how many instances of the process are running.
     * Fixed bug in finding the path to the executable.
     * Changed name to be xWindowsProcess everywhere.
+* xWindowsOptionalFeatureSet
+    * Updated resource to use new ResouceSetHelper functions and added integration tests.
+    * Updated documentation and example

 ### 5.0.0.0